Search Penn State College of Education

-C I 295 is a two-credit course that consists of three major components:
+CI 295 is a three-credit course that consists of these major components:

 1. A weekly seminar consisting of reading, discussion, lecture and reflective writing assignments